-Common single-layer name in the German-speaking area, which is mostly derived from a winery operated by a monastery (monks).
+Frequent name for a single vineyard in the German-speaking world, which is usually derived from a vineyard run or owned by a monastery (monks).
+See also under Mönchsberg.

-The name was first mentioned in documents in 1476.
-The vineyard takes its name from the Cistercian monks of the monastery Eberbach who managed the Neuhof, which still exists today, with the surrounding areas.
-The south-east to south-facing vineyard with up to 60% slope encompasses 30 hectares of vineyards on gravelly clay.
-Riesling, Scheurebe and Portugieser are cultivated here.
-The vineyards, for example, have a share in the situation Anheuser Paul and Imperial Count von Plettenberg.
+The name was first documented in 1476.
+The vineyard takes its name from the Cistercian monks of Eberbach monastery, who cultivated the Neuhof, which still exists today, together with the surrounding land.
+The vineyard, which faces south-east to south and has a slope gradient of up to 60%, comprises 30 hectares of vineyards on gravelly loam.
+Riesling, Scheurebe and Portugieser, among others, are cultivated here.
+The Anheuser Paul and Reichsgraf von Plettenberg wineries, for example, have shares in the site.

-The name goes back to the former possession of the Zwiefalten monastery.
-Part of it came into the possession of the House of Württemberg in 1671.
-The vineyards, which are oriented from west-northwest to southeast, with a slope of 5 to 50%, cover 184 hectares of vineyards on gypsum-Keuper soils with light marl.
-Mainly the varieties Lemberger, Pinot Noir, Trollinger and Riesling are grown here.
-The vineyards, for example, have a share in the situation Duke of Württemberg, Schnaitmann and Wine manufacturer Untertürkheim.
+The name goes back to the former property of the Zwiefalten monastery.
+A part of it came into the possession of the House of Württemberg in 1671.
+The vineyards, which are oriented from west-northwest to southeast with a slope gradient of 5 to 50%, comprise 184 hectares of vineyards on gypsum-keuper soils with light marl.
+The main varieties grown here are Lemberger, Spätburgunder, Trollinger and Riesling.
+The Herzog von Württemberg, Schnaitmann and Weinmanufaktur Untertürkheim wineries, for example, have shares in the site.

-There are also other individual layers of this name in the municipalities and growing areas of Hergenfeld, Hüffelsheim (both Nahe), Mönchstockheim (Franconia) and Volxheim (Rheinhessen).
+There are also other individual locations of this name in the municipalities or growing areas of Hergenfeld, Hüffelsheim (both Nahe), Mönchstockheim (Franconia) and Volxheim (Rhine-Hesse).